 Especially due to the Covid pandemic, even small businesses prefer that you pay by credit card, and preferably contactless.

 However, I was also asked if I could pay cash – even for hotel rooms.
 Obviously, this makes business for locals more profitable, if you know what I mean.
-In return, they made me a slightly better price.
+In return, they gave me a slightly better price.

 Language